 For centuries, the greatest leaders and thinkers have been classically educated.
 As Susan Wise Bauer writes in The Well Trained Mind, “Classical education equips students to think clearly, to write and argue persuasively, and to understand where philosophies and ideas come from.
 I am convinced that men and women who are able to do this will always lead those who can’t.”
 The classical method inspires learning by appealing to students developmentally and engaging their minds.
 Our gifted teachers inspire students to investigate, contemplate, debate and pursue knowledge, resulting in a student who loves to learn and becomes a lifelong learner.
 Based on a child’s development, the classical model recognizes three levels of growth and development in a child’s thinking and learning: Grammar, Logic and Rhetoric.
 The three stages comprise what is known as the Trivium and can be compared to the Biblical terms knowledge, understanding, and wisdom.

-Knowledge – The Grammar Stage (PK-5) involves the memorization of basic facts about a subject and is taught to younger children who naturally love to chant, recite, and memorize.
+Knowledge – The Grammar Stage (PK-6) involves the memorization of basic facts about a subject and is taught to younger children who naturally love to chant, recite, and memorize.

-Understanding – Dialectic or Logic (6 – 8) is the study of argumentation and formal logic.
-The emphasis fits well with the middle and early high school years when young people begin to question, to challenge, and to test things themselves.
-The logic stage will teach them how to integrate facts into a coherent system that reflects biblical truth.
+Understanding – Dialectic or Logic (7 – 8) is the study of argumentation and formal logic.
+The emphasis fits well with the junior high and early high school years when young people begin to question, to challenge, and to test things themselves.
+The Logic Stage will teach them how to integrate facts into a coherent system that reflects biblical truth.

-Wisdom – Rhetoric (9-12) is the phase in which a student learns now to express what he/she thinks in a manner worthy of the Truth.
-Obviously, rhetoric includes teaching speech, debate, essay writing, etc. Style and clear-minded expression are important.
+Wisdom – Rhetoric (9-12) is the phase in which a student learns how to express what he/she thinks in a manner worthy of the Truth.
+Rhetoric includes teaching speech, debate, essay writing, etc. Style and clear-minded expression are important.